Why You're Wired But Tired: Fixing Adrenal-Related Sleep Problems

 Mindfulness Practices for Better Sleep

-Mindfulness helps calm an overactive nervous system.
+Mindfulness helps calm an overactive options for everyday stress relief.
 Even brief daily practice can significantly impact your stress response.

 Deep breathing exercises activate relaxation pathways in your brain.
 The 4-7-8 technique is particularly effective: inhale for 4 counts, hold for 7, exhale for 8.